Paul Stanhope: Composition

 In May 2004, he won first place at the Toru Takemitsu Composition Award for his work Fantasia on a Theme by Vaughan Williams, and in 2010 was featured composer for Musica Viva, resulting in the following report from artistic director Carl Vine:Paul Stanhope’s contribution as Featured Composer for the 2010 Season set a new benchmark, with every one of his works standing proudly alongside the finest chamber music presented by our touring artists.
 His music left a powerful and enduring impression upon the year’s concerts, drawing liberal praise from an unprecedented number of our patrons.In 2011 Stanhope was awarded two APRA Australian Music Centre awards for the instrumental work of the year.
 In 2018 he was awarded the orchestral work of the year, and won again in 2017 and 2020.
 In 2013 and 2014 he was the first composer to receive a Sidney Myer Creative Fellowship.

 A commissioned music-drama for large choir and orchestra premiered in 2014 titled Jandamarra: Sing for the Country, based on the life of a North resistance hero of the Bunuba nation of Western Australia.

+In December 2022, a short work, Ocean Planet, was premiered by the Sydney Symphony Orchestra as part of their 50 Fanfares project.